npalex/Lid-driven-cavity-Jeffrey-fluid/README.md

 $$Q_{i,j}^{\*\*} = Q_{i,j}^{\*} - \frac{\Delta t}{\Delta y} \left( G_{i,j+\frac{1}{2}}^{\*} - G_{i,j-\frac{1}{2}}^{\*}\right). $$

 where $F_{i-\frac{1}{2},j}$ is the numerical flux at the interface between cells $(i,j)$ and $(i-1,j)$ for the 1-dimensional problem in the x-direction and, similarly, $G_{i,j-\frac{1}{2}}$ is the flux at the interface between cells $(i,j)$ and $(i,j-1)$ for the 1D problem in the y-direction.
 In addition, monotenzied central flux limiters are used to achieve second order accuracy for this step where the solution is smooth.

-&emsp; Note, a transverse Riemann solver (rpt2_cavity_roe.f90) has also been defined for this problem so that the corner-transport upwind method can be used instead of the DCU method if desired.

 ### **Step 2.
 Solve the diffusion equation:**